The Matrix Resurrections: Plot

-Neo, Trinity, and the others escape in their vehicles, but are chased through the streets by hordes of "bot" programs and attack helicopters.
-As the last ones to be extracted, Neo and Trinity become cornered atop a skyscraper.
+Neo, Trinity, and the others escape in their vehicles, chased through the streets by hordes of bot programs and attack helicopters.
+As the last ones to be extracted from The Matrix, Neo and Trinity become cornered atop a skyscraper.
 Holding hands, they leap off and Trinity begins to fly, taking them to safety.
-With Trinity's newfound control over the Matrix, both return to confront the Analyst.
-They sarcastically thank him for giving them a second chance by resurrecting them, which they intend to use to remake the Matrix as they see fit.
-Neo and Trinity then triumphantly fly off into the sky together.
+With Trinity's newfound control over the Matrix, both return to confront The Analyst.
+They thank him for giving them a second chance by resurrecting them while they also express their contempt.
+Neo and Trinity fly off into the sky together, making plans to remake The Matrix.